 Standardised Scores: About

-You can use the Standardised Scores mark scheme to record standardised test results from any test provider, including NFER, Rising Stars, GL Assessment, Renaissance, etc. Standardised scores are more easily comparable over time and between subjects than raw scores and other test data, so we usually recommend storing these for analysis in Insight where available.
+You can use the Standardised Scores mark scheme to record standardised test results from your test provider(s).
+Standardised scores are more easily comparable over time and between subjects than raw scores and other test data.

 For a look at the pros and cons of using standardised tests, see James Pembroke's writeup here.

 Scaled Scores, including SAT Scaled Scores, are calculated differently from Standardised Scores and should be recorded using a different mark scheme.
-Please refer to SAT Scaled Scores for more information.
+Please refer to SAT Scaled Scores and The difference between standardised and scaled scores for more information.

 Evaluation of Standardised Scores